Mbusmanltd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that counts the number of directories in the PATH
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII